shapiroj18/phishjams-backend/README.md

 * [GitHub Actions](https://docs.github.com/en/actions)

 Development:
-* Environmental variables are stored in teh `.env.template`.
+* Environmental variables are stored in the `.env.template`.
 You should copy that to your environment as `.env` and fill in the required variables.
+* Confirm Docker is running on your machine `docker info`
 * Run `source start-dev-env.sh` to do the following:
   * Start virtual environment
   * Log in to heroku